wrsturgeon/robocup-upennalizers/README.md

 ## Coding Guidelines for Active Contributors

-Two unfortunate facts drive every design decision you're about to read: first, robots overheat very easily, and second, large codebases are difficult to maintain.
+Two conflicting facts drive pretty much everything below: first, robots overheat very easily, and second, large codebases are difficult to maintain.

 ### C++
 Of the above two facts, C++ is certainly a concession to the former more than the latter, but when used judiciously it's a beautiful and incredibly powerful language.